-[B] the crude oil capacities of all the refineries in California and the United States which are owned or controlled by, or under common ownership or control with, the small refiner since September 1, 1988;
+[B] the crude oil capacities of all the refineries in California and the United States which are owned or controlled by, or under common ownership or control with, the small refiner since September 1, 1988; and

-[C] data demonstrating that the refinery has the capacity to produce liquid fuels by distilling petroleum; and
+[C] data demonstrating that the refinery has the capacity to produce liquid fuels by distilling petroleum.

-[D] a demonstration that the small refiner's California refinery was used in 1998 and 1999 to produce and supply California gasoline meeting the CaRFG Phase 2 standards.

 Within 30 days of receipt of the application, the executive officer shall grant or deny it in writing.
 The executive officer shall grant the application if he or she determines that: